kalilz4485/applessl/CONTRIBUTING.md

 security issues here, there is a separate procedure which is described on ["Security at ruby-lang.org"](https://www.ruby-lang.org/en/security/).

 When reporting a bug, please make sure you include:
 * Ruby version
-* OpenSSL gem version
+* AppleSSL gem version
-* OpenSSL library version
+* AppleSSL library version
 * A sample file that illustrates the problem or link to the repository or gem that is associated with the bug.

 There are a number of unresolved issues and feature requests for openssl that